This post may contain affiliate links. Please read our disclosure policy.

 If you ever get a chance you want to visit (wink wink), because both Wayne and Barbara Carter are the SWEETEST friends, best cooks, and most hospitable people you will ever meet!
 Wayne had breakfast ready each morning and it was a feast!
 We also enjoyed long talks, laughs, sightseeing, and family dinners with them.
 AND….
 Barbara’s Fresh Apple Cake!
 This is one of the recipes I had to bring home and share with you!
 There may be more in the future because they can cook!

-How to make Fresh Apple Cake with Brown Sugar Glaze
+How to Make Apple Cake with Fresh Apples

 Step 1.
 Preheat your oven to 325 degrees.
 Spray a 9 X 13 baking dish with cooking spray.